evankozliner/elementary-CAs/README.md

 optional arguments:
-  -h, --help            show this help message and exit -i ITERATIONS, --iterations ITERATIONS
+  -h, --help            show this help message and exit -i ITERATIONS, --evolutions ITERATIONS
-                        The number of iterations for the CA.
+                        The number of evolutions for the CA.
   -r RULE_NUMBER, --rule_number RULE_NUMBER
                         The rule number for the cellular automata.
   -s STATE, --state STATE